DecodingRaphael/unraphael/docs/Processing/ALIGNMENT.md

 - **Action**: Align the selected images to the base image using one of several methods.
 - **Instructions**:
   - In the right column, under "Alignment parameters," choose an alignment method from the dropdown menu labeled **Alignment procedure**.
-  - The currently available alignment methods - explained in more detail below - include:
+  - The currently available alignment methods - explained in more detail below in 4a - include:
     - **Feature Based Alignment**: Aligns images using detected features (e.g., SIFT, SURF, ORB).
     - **Enhanced Correlation Coefficient Maximization (ECC)**: Maximizes correlation between images.
     - **Fourier Mellin Transform (FMT)**: Aligns images based on frequency content.
     - **FFT Phase Correlation**: Aligns images using phase correlation in the Fourier domain.
     - **Rotational Alignment**: Aligns images by correcting rotational differences.
     - **User-Provided Keypoints**: Uses custom keypoints for alignment (if available).
-  - Depending on the selected method, you may need to choose additional options like **Motion Models** or **Normalization Methods**.
+  - Depending on the selected method, you may need to choose additional options like **Motion Models** (see 4b) or **Normalization Methods**.
   - The alignment process will run, and a progress bar will show the status of the alignment.

 ### 4a.
 Alignment Methods Overview